-The many exciting LOTM ministries, committees, outreach programs, and faith, family and fellowship activities are described in the report.
+In addition to staff and administrative activities, the many exciting LOTM ministries, committees, outreach programs, and faith, family and fellowship activities are described in this report.
 We welcome new participants and always appreciate volunteers.
-We hope you will consider joining one or more of these wonderful ways to make friends and make a difference.
+We hope you will consider joining us in one or more of these wonderful ways to make friends and make a difference.

 Table of Contents